 With the digital transformation of many businesses across the globe, the taxation system keeps transforming too in different countries.
 However, some changes are hard to implement.
 In this case, taxing the digital economy has been quite a challenge for over a decade.

 The challenge of taxation of the digital economy was established as the main area that needed focus by the OECD and the G20.
-For instance, developed countries have it easier at establishing frameworks to tax digital economy.
-However, these frameworks may not necessary be suitable for a developing country to apply in matters taxing the digital economy.
+For instance, developed countries have it easier to establish frameworks to tax the digital economy.
+However, these frameworks may not necessarily be suitable for a developing country to apply in matters taxing the digital economy.

 The taxation of the supplies made through a digital marketplace was introduced through the Finance Act of 2019.
 The Finance Act 2021 introduced income (digital service) tax that will be charged on income accrued from a business carried out over the internet or an electronic network including through a digital marketplace.
 The Finance Act 2021 redefined ‘Digital Marketplace’ to mean an online or electronic platform that enables users to sell or provide services, goods or other property to other users.

 Additionally, regulations guiding the digital service tax have also been gazetted and circulated to the public.
 These regulations cover the scope of taxable supplies, registration requirements, and simplified registration for non-residents, rules on place and time of supplies, invoice and record-keeping requirements among others.